Manaslu Circuit Trek

 To book your trek with us, you have to send a deposit of 10% of the total cost of the trek.
 Please also forward a copy of your passport, a passport-sized photo, and full flight details if and when available.
 For your convenience, you may forward the deposit to us online through our website.
 It is completely safe, and as soon as you make it, you will get an automatic receipt in your inbox.
 The rest of the payment can be paid upon arrival.

-If you have any confusion, please do not hesitate to contact us anytime.
+If you have any questions, do not hesitate to contact us anytime.
 We are always ready to assist.

 Useful Information

 As per the package, Nepal Trekking Experts offers transportation by bus (available early in the morning only) from Kathmandu (Gongabu Bus Park) to Machhakhola (9/10 hrs) and Dharapani to Besisahar by a local Jeep (4/5 hrs), then we switch to another bus or van to Kathmandu (6/7 hrs).
 The bus might be congested, overcrowded (especially if you are traveling during festival time), not tidy, and stop in many villages to pick up and drop off more people en route, but it definitely takes a couple of hours longer than a private jeep to reach the final destination.
-However, you can take part of the experience and enjoy it as well.
+However, you can take part in the experience and enjoy it as well.
 Otherwise, we provide private transportation on request, which costs a total of $200 to Machhakhola and $250 from Dharapani to Kathmandu.

-Manaslu Circuit Trekking Meal
+Manaslu Circuit Trekking Meals:

 Consider that you are in South Asia in Nepal and going through unexplored, very remote areas to experience the country's unspoiled splendor.
 Typically, the menus at each tea house in the villages are rather similar.
 Overall, you can choose from a variety of local dishes like Dal Bhat (rice, vegetable curry, lentil soup, pickle that can be refilled as much as you like), fried rice, dumplings (Mo Mo Tibetan meal), Thukpa, any style of potato (boiled or fried), spring rolls, or western dishes like pasta, pizza, noodles, any style of egg, porridge, muesli, chapati, Tibetan bread, etc.

-Manaslu Circuit Trekking Accommodation
+Manaslu Circuit Trekking Accommodation:

 The Manaslu Circuit Trek lodging is not as luxurious as in the Annapurna, Everest, and Langtang regions, despite the fact that the Manaslu region is a relatively isolated, lesser-known, and less-frequented trekking route in Nepal.
 The tea house trek can be done similarly to other well-known hiking routes.
 Typically, you have to share a toilet, and bathroom, and each room will have two beds.
 You may purchase a hot shower for about 3/4 of a dollar depending on where you have been.

-Telephone, Internet, and Battery Charging
+Telephone, Internet, and Battery Charging:

-Telephone
+Telephone availability:

 Nowadays, most villages have phone service and mobile reception.
 NCELL and Nepal Telecom are our two major SIM card providers.
 Nepal Telecom is recommended by NTE for better reception in the Manaslu region.